sunitknandi/WebGCC/README.md

 Changelog
 ---------

+* 18 Dec 2013: Merged changes from Akshit Tripathi's fork.
+New stylesheet added.
+Updated the placeholders in the input boxes.
 * 16 Dec 2013: Added CodeMirror text editor for line numbers and highlighting (Credits: Aditya Rajan).
 Changed "Standard input" field into a textarea for taking multi-line input.
 * 15 Dec 2013: Fixed output display formatting.
 Now displays error list only when there is an error/warning.
 Now executes code only when executable file is present.
 Better cleanup of session files.
 Now displays stderr while execution.
 Added comments and fixed code indentation.
 Also included a .htaccess file for server security.
 * 14 Dec 2013: First release.